Logo Futurismo

 @maria_vicente0 | A quiet moment at Cais pools

 This is another natural pool near São Roque do Pico, north shore.
-It has easy access in concrete, changing rooms with all the facilities inside, and a snack bar.
-On a sunny day, you can have the greatest view over São Jorge, the dragon island.
+It has easy access to concrete, changing rooms with all the facilities inside, and a snack bar.
+On a sunny day, you can have the most incredible view over São Jorge, the dragon island.

-If you are on Pico island and miss a good sandy beach, then you can take a 15 minutes ferry and go to the neighboring island of Faial.
-There, you will find some really beautiful spots to relax in the sun.
+If you are on Pico Island and miss a good sandy beach, you can take a 15-minute ferry to the neighboring island of Faial.
+There, you will find some lovely spots to relax in the sun.

 Bruno Azera | Almoxarife beach has the best view over Pico mountain, making it undeniably one of the best beaches in the Azores